apluslms/aplus-manual/README.md

     * On first start, go `Edit Course` on left and click `Apply` on top.
       This configures the course modules and excercises according to index.yaml.

+4. ./docker-compile.sh to compile changes in RST files.

-4. Insert the course material in a new git repository for the course.
+5. Insert the course material in a new git repository for the course.
-Keep editing and test real time in browser.
+Keep editing and test in browser.

 Note!
 Docker downloads new container images when required.
 In this test system, the first exercise assessment using new container image will produce a one time